elasticio/elasticio.github.io/content/_components/rest-api/index.md

 ## Known Limitations

 **1.** The component can parse any of json and xml content types.
-There are:
+They are:
 * application/json
 * application/xml
 * text/xml
 * etc.

-> **Please note:** if content type is not indicated in response header, component will try parse response as json.
-If it get parse exception, it return response as is.
+> **Please note:** if content type is not indicated in response header, component will try to parse response as json.
+If it gets parse exception, it returns response as is.

 **2.** Attachments limitations: